liveview-native/liveview-client-swiftui/Sources/LiveViewNative/LiveViewNative.docc/AddCustomModifier.md

 }
 ```

-To define the view modifier for this attributes, implement the ``CustomRegistry/decodeModifier(_:from:context:)-4j076`` method.
-From this method, you return a struct that implements SwiftUI's `ViewModifier` protocol.
+To define the view modifier for this attributes, implement the ``CustomRegistry/decodeModifier(_:from:context:)-35xcx`` method.
+This method is automatically treated as a ``ViewModifierBuilder``, so simply construct your modifier rather than returning it.

 In the following example, a modifier like `{"type": "my_font", "size": 22}` could be used to apply the custom font named "My Font" with a fixed size of 22pt.